James Draper (settler): Family and descendants

 James and Miriam Draper had nine children, of whom the first, Miriam, was born in England, and the remainder were all born in Massachusetts.
 The oldest surviving child, Susanna, married John Bacon; the next child, Sarah, married James Hadlock; and the oldest son, James, married Abigail Whiting.
 The next son, John, married Abigail Mason; Daniel married Elizabeth Brackett; Patience married Ebenezer Cass; and Jonathan married Sarah Jackson.

+Some genealogical sources indicate the oldest child of James and Miriam Draper, also named Miriam, was born and died in England in 1647, shortly after which the couple immigrated to New England.
+However, there is strong evidence that the eldest daughter, Miriam, in fact married Daniel Holbrook.
+James Draper, Daniel Holbrook and Miriam Holbrook signed a deed 5 November 1672.
+The land was bounded on one side by land owned by James Draper.
+In 1673, Daniel Holbrook died as a result of an accident.
+Daniel's widow Miriam signed a paper relinquishing administration on his estate, which was insolvent.
+Her signature was witnessed by James Draper.

 Among Draper's noted descendants are federal judge, educator and author Andrew Sloan Draper; Civil War officer and U.S. Representative William F. Draper; New York politician Simeon Draper; Massachusetts governor Eben Sumner Draper and his brother, textile industrialist George A. Draper.
 Other notable descendants include Morgan, Lewis & Bockius co-founder Francis Draper Lewis and his first cousin, University of Pennsylvania Law School dean William Draper Lewis; historian Lyman C. Draper; publisher Warren Fales Draper; noted segregationist Wickliffe Draper, and Deputy Surgeon General, Dr. Warren Fales Draper, who was a member of General Dwight Eisenhower's staff in Europe during World War II.